Boise community mourns 3-year-old who died after mass stabbing at birthday party

 "I can't explain the charges any more clearly than I just did," Comstock said.

-On Monday, evening roughly 1,500 people turned out at a vigil honoring members of refugee families targeted in the stabbing.
+On Monday evening, roughly 1,500 people turned out at a vigil honoring members of refugee families targeted in the stabbing.

 People wept, sang and shouted their support for the refugee community, and many brought bouquets of white flowers intended to symbolize peace.
 By the end of the rally, hundreds of bouquets filled dozens of baskets on the steps of Boise's City Hall.